IDAES/idaes-pse/docs_rst/developer/devsw.rst

 .. note:: This section of the developer documentation is a work in progress.

+This section gives guidance for all developers on the project.

 Although the main focus of this project is developing open source software (OSS), it is also true that some of the software may be developed internally or in coordination with industry under a :term:`CRADA` or :term:`NDA`.